leonsimpson23/intuishell-proof-anchor/README.md

 No implementation logic is exposed, only observable behavior and transcript.

-Authorship and capability anchor for a governed execution environment system.
-Contains non-operational materials only.
 # IntuiShell — Authorship Anchor Repository

 This repository intentionally contains **no functional source code**.